-You feel angry when someone provokes you in some way, often leading to resentment, you have no control over someone else provoking your anger.
+You feel angry when someone provokes you in some way, often leading to resentment.
+You have no control over someone else provoking your anger.

 How do you handle that?
 Do you start an argument?
 Seek revenge?
 Do you react to it?

-When you understand they have a disorder, narcissistic personality disorder, you start to take a step back and reevaluate your perspective on it, they don’t have the emotional intelligence to think or feel like others do, they live in constant fear, and that fear holds them back, that others will view them for who they indeed are, they act out to make you fear them, they do not have the capacity to put themselves in other shoes, they are quite foolish as they can not find their inner happiness, and have to destroy others when you realise this then you will start to pity them, you might want them no where near you.
-But you get to a point you feel sorry for them,
+When you understand they have a disorder, narcissistic personality disorder, you start to take a step back and reevaluate your perspective on it, they don’t have the emotional intelligence to think or feel like others do, they live in constant fear, and that fear holds them back, that others will view them for who they indeed are, they act out to make you fear them, they do not have the capacity to put themselves in other shoes, they are quite foolish as they can not find their inner happiness, and have to destroy others when you realise this then you might start to pity them, you might want them nowhere near you.
+But you might get to a point you feel sorry for them,

 The A teams great MR T “I pity the fool.”

 A Definition of pity is sympathetic sorrow for one suffering, distress, or unhappiness.

 When you pity someone, you lose the anger, you no longer feel the need to react, and you no longer hold the resentment.

 You can not control what someone says, but you can always take control of your perceptions and your reactions.
 It takes work at first, but it becomes easier, and you can hit that point if you have a wish and a drive within yourself to do so.

 How to not react?
 Remember, it will never hurt the other person as much as it hurts you.